Claude Frassen

 Claude Frassen (1620 - 26 February 1711) was a French Franciscan Scotist theologian and philosopher.

 Life

 Frassen was born near Péronne, France.
 He entered the Franciscan Order at Peronne in his seventeenth year; and after the year of novitiate was sent to Paris, where he completed his studies and remained for thirty years as professor of philosophy and theology.
 In 1662 he was made doctor of the Sorbonne, and as definitor general, to which office he was elected in 1682, he took part in the general chapters of the order at Toledo and Rome.

-Outside of the order his counsel was sought not only by ecclesiastics but likewise by secular dignitaries, Louis XIV of France, in particular, holding him in high esteem.
+Outside of the order his counsel was sought not only by ecclesiastics but likewise by secular dignitaries, Louis XIV, in particular, holding him in high esteem.
 He died in Paris, at the age of 91 years, 74 of which he had spent in religion.